brianglass/anastasis/files/matins.md

 Theotokion

 All-hallowed Lady, with true devotion now we venerate the Wood on which your Son stretched out his most pure hands and for our sakes was nailed.
-Give us peace and grant that we may come to the Holy Passion that has saved the world; and may we worship at the radiant Festival of Easter, the LordÂ’s Day that brings light and joy to all creation.
+Give us peace and grant that we may come to the Holy Passion that has saved the world; and may we worship at the radiant Festival of Easter, the Lord’s Day that brings light and joy to all creation.

 ****